 Air deposition is a potentially significant pathway for PCBs to move into the environment.
 Ecology should investigate monitoring air deposition to assess the relative importance of this pathway.

 7. Conduct a public educational campaign.

-Goal: Provide information to residents to reduce exposure.
+Goal: Provide information to residents about ways they can minimize exposure.

 Goal: Raise awareness of the problems associated with current and past production of PCBs.